hashicorp-forge/grove/docs/index.rst

 and consistent way.
 This data may then be stored and analyzed with a team's _existing_ tooling in order to support threat detection and compliance programmes.

+Grove was created and is currently maintained by the HashiCorp security team.

 Out of the box, Grove provides:

 * 🪵 Reliable and periodic log collection of logs.